gaehlerm/SoftwareEngineering/README.md

 1. Names should be short yet clear.
 Thus, there is a constant trade-off on the length of a name.
 Short names may be unclear, yet long names may be a sign that the object is hard to describe.
 On the other hand, long names are not as bad as unclear names.
 When in doubt choose a longer name.
 For example: Should you choose `p`, `price` or `price_of_apple`?
 The answer is: it depends.
 As a rule of thumb a name is fine if a new work colleague understands the variable.
 2. Classes and functions obeying the single responsibility principle are comparably easy to name as they do only one thing.
 Vice versa, if it’s hard to find a good name, reconsider whether the object follows the SRP and rewrite it accordingly.
-3. Never use plain values in your code.
+3. `set_color(7)`.
+What does `7` mean?
+Never use plain values in your code.
 Plain values are called magic numbers because no one can tell what its meaning is.
 And magic is having a negative meaning here.
 Always create a variable instead.
-For example `set_color(7)`.
-What does `7` mean?
+Better use `set_color(RED)`, where RED is a constant or an enum.
+Both are much clearer.
 4. High level objects have short names as they describe very general things.
 Low level objects have long names as they are very specific.
 5. Well defined levels of abstraction result in clearly defined and unique properties.
 This helps finding  names.
 At the same time, functions and classes are required to be on a single level of abstraction in order to fulfill the SRP.
 6. Name collisions may happen once in a while.
 Consider refactoring one or both variables involved.
 They might do very similar things and should be refactored into one object.
 Otherwise you should be able to find clearly distinguishable names.